makkus/freckles/src/freckles/doc/getting_started.md

 <div class="section-block" markdown="1">

-Let's get a list of all the *frecklets* that are supported out of the box, use the ``--help-frecklets`` flag (this might take a few moments, as it needs to process the current context):
+Let's get a list of all the *frecklets* that are supported out of the box, use the ``--list`` flag (this might take a few moments, as it needs to process the current context):

 <div class="code-max-height" markdown="1">